berkeley-scf/tutorial-using-bash/managing-processes.md

 To quit `top`, type `q`.

-You can also renice and kill jobs (see below for further details on both these operations) from within top: just type `r` or `k`, respectively, and proceed from there.
+You can also kill jobs (see below for further details on killing jobs) from within top: just type `r` or `k`, respectively, and proceed from there.

 ### 1.2 Monitoring memory use